 The provision of hands-on chemical warfare agent (CWA) training scenarios is essential in preparing trainees for a raft of increasingly unconventional and unpredictable threats.

 The challenge for the instructor is to find ways to make that training as realistic, as impactful and as safe as possible.

-Simulation training offers a real, workable solution that allows students to experience the characteristics of live agent training in real-world scenarios, in a completely controlled setting.
-Sources can be easily hidden in any location, and emission levels can be varied to adapt the exercises.
+CWA training that incorporates the use of simulator detector equipment can offer a practical and workable solution that allows students to experience all of the characteristics of live-agent training in real-world scenarios, in a completely controlled setting.

-Place the simulation source in a vehicle, either in the luggage storage compartment, or within a package hidden underneath a seat.
+Place the simulation source in a vehicle - for example in the luggage storage compartment, or within a package hidden underneath a seat.

 4. Personal decontamination

 Place the source within a person’s clothing and observe as the student searches for contamination and starts the process of decontamination.

 As with the contaminated vehicle scenario, it is simple to set the instructor controller so you can obtain a low reading to reflect the presence of a residual CW agent.